English to Shakespeare Translator

 Common Uses

-- Education — Learn about Early Modern English.
+- Education — teach students Early Modern English grammar, vocabulary, and pronunciation

 Shakespearean Cheat Sheet